Why Does the Price of Medication Change?

-The rising cost of medication is a concern for everyone: patients, doctors, employers, insurance companies.
-As new drugs come into the market, it can be expensive for patients to have access to them.
-That’s why Blue Cross Blue Shield of Michigan and Blue Care Network are continuously developing new ways to help manage prescription costs and make treatments affordable and attainable for members.
+The rising cost of medications is a concern for everyone: patients, doctors, employers, insurance companies.
+As new drugs come into the market, they can be more expensive for patients.
+The more expensive the medication is, the more inaccessible it is for those in need.
+This is why Blue Cross Blue Shield of Michigan and Blue Care Network are continuously developing new ways and working with stakeholders and policy makers to help manage prescription costs to make treatments affordable and attainable for members.

 That’s where step therapy comes in.
-It’s a way to make sure you get the safest, most effective and most reasonably priced medication available.
+It’s a way to make sure you get the safest, most effective and most reasonably priced medication available to treat your condition.

 What is step therapy?

 Step therapy is a program that guides your prescription drug coverage.
-The program starts you with less expensive drugs that have been proven effective for patients with similar conditions before taking a “step up” to a more expensive medication.
+The program starts by covering less expensive drugs that have been proven effective for patients with similar conditions before you take a “step” to a different medication.

 How does it work?

 Your doctor prescribes you medicine and, typically, the prescription will be filled as written.
-But if the prescription is for a high-cost or new drug, Blue Cross may examine your medical history to ensure you’ve tried lower cost, established treatments first.
-If you haven’t, your prescription will start with those medications.
-If the suggested alternative drug does not relieve symptoms or help your condition, the more expensive drug can then be prescribed.
+But if the prescription is for a high-cost or new drug with lower cost alternatives available, or for a drug with dangerous side effects, Blue Cross may examine your medical and pharmacy history to ensure you’ve tried lower cost, established treatments first.
+If you haven’t, your treatment may start with those medications.
+If the suggested alternative drug does not relieve symptoms or help your condition, the more expensive drug will then be covered.
 This ensures that all approved, safe and cost-effective options have been tried before more expensive drugs are used, saving you money.

 How will you know if your medicine requires step therapy?

-Blue Cross’ pharmacy database will alert your pharmacist if the prescribed drug is eligible for step therapy.
+Blue Cross’ pharmacy database will alert your pharmacist if the prescribed drug requires step therapy.
 Your pharmacist will contact your doctor and your doctor will reconsider the prescription path.
 Your doctor may choose to explore alternative options or prescribe a medication that does not require step therapy.

 Is step therapy safe?

 Absolutely.
 Just because a medicine is more expensive, doesn’t necessarily mean it is more effective.
-A team of pharmacists and physicians routinely develop and review step therapy guidelines to ensure there’s a minimum risk for side effects and complications.
+Providing high quality, safe medication is the top priority of our team of pharmacists and physicians that routinely develop and review step therapy guidelines to ensure there’s a minimum risk for side effects and complications.

 Want to learn more?